Hamsa: In Islam

 Although pre-Islamic in origin and used across cultures, the hamsa was integrated into Islamic popular piety and is widely linked to Fatima al-Zahra as a protective emblem against harm and the evil eye.
 The designation "Hand of Fatima" appears to be comparatively late; the Arabic phrase "yad Fatima" is rare in pre-modern usage and the name seems to have been popularized in modern and colonial-period discourse.

-In Shia Islam, the hamsa is reinterpreted through devotion to the Ahl al-Bayt.
-The five fingers are read as the panjtan or Ahl al-Kisa (Muhammad, Ali ibn Abi Talib, Fatimah bint Muhammad, Hasan ibn Ali, Husayn ibn Ali), so the hand works as a visual shorthand for Shi'i imamology and for seeking the intercession of Fatimah in particular.
-This explains invocations written on or around hand-shaped objects, with the names of the panjtan placed on the fingers to activate their protective baraka.
-In the same milieu, the hand can be identified not only as the "hand of Fatimah" but also as the hand of Ali ibn Abi Talib or, very prominently, the hand of Abbas ibn Ali, whose severed hands at the Battle of Karbala made the open palm a powerful emblem in Muharram processions and on ʿalams.
-Here the hamsa fuses protection, loyalty to the Prophet's household, and memorialisation of Karbala.
-Although Twelver theology avoids crude anthropomorphism, the Imams may be described as the "hand of God", which lets the hamsa retain sacral agency without contradicting doctrine.
-The wide use of hand-topped standards, stoles and amulets in Iran, Iraq and South Asia reflects this specifically Shi'i layering of meanings.
+In Shia Islam, the hamsa is interpreted through devotion to the Ahl al-Bayt.
+The five fingers are read as the panjtan or Ahl al-Kisa (Muhammad, Ali ibn Abi Talib, Fatimah bint Muhammad, Hasan ibn Ali, Husayn ibn Ali), and the hand is associated with seeking the intercession of Fatimah in particular.
+Invocations are written on or around hand-shaped objects, with the names of the panjtan placed on the fingers.
+The hand is identified variously as the hand of Fatimah, the hand of Ali ibn Abi Talib, or the hand of Abbas ibn Ali, whose hands were severed at the Battle of Karbala; the open palm became an emblem in Muharram processions and on ʿalams.
+In Twelver theology, which avoids anthropomorphism, the Imams may be described as the "hand of God".
+Hand-topped standards, stoles and amulets are widely used in Iran, Iraq and South Asia.

 According to Eva-Maria von Kemnitz (citing Bruno Barbatti), the hamsa is regarded as the most important apotropaic sign in the Islamic world; Barbatti also argued that many modern depictions reflect an origin in sex symbolism.
 However, salafi authorities reject the khamsa as an amulet: a fatwa states it is impermissible to hang the "Khamsa" and another lists "hands of Fatima" among prohibited amulets.